-We are still finding ways to improve our remote broadcasting / find ways to make it more efficient and easier so we can get more people set up to do it.
-Over the past few weeks we’ve been looking at doing programmes and interviews through video calls, and how we need to edit these to a broadcast ready standard once recorded.
-Here’s what we’ve come up:
+We’re still finding ways to improve our remote broadcasting, to make it more efficient and easier so we can get more people set up to do it.
+Over the past few weeks we’ve been looking at doing programmes and interviews through video calls, and how we need to edit these to a broadcast-ready standard once recorded.
+Here’s what we’ve come up with:

 Editing a video call recording